Site Map Polytopes Dynkin Diagrams Vertex Figures, etc. Incidence Matrices Index

 In 2012 a non-uniform figure with exactly the same symmetry as bidex was found by Klitzing, together with 3 related non-uniform relatives of sadi.
 The id-part of their names relates to icositetra-diminished, i.e. along the symmetry directions of the vertices of the icositetrachoron.
 Thus immitating the same construction, as sadi can be derived from ex.
 Resp. bid- relating to bi-icositetra-diminished, just as in the name of bidex.

-(A similar construction could be considered to a lower symmetry too: the octa-diminishing, i.e. along the symmetry directions of the vertices of the hexadecachoron.
+(A similar construction could be considered to lower symmetries too: e.g. consider the 8-diminishing, i.e. along the symmetry directions of the vertices of the hexadecachoron.
 That one applied onto ico clearly results in tes.
-But again the higher Wythoffians could be considered here too.
-Alas, no non-Wythoffian polychoron would result: application onto spic results in srit, application onto srico results in proh, and application onto prico results in gidpith.)
+But then again the higher Wythoffians could be considered here too.
+Alas, no non-Wythoffian polychoron would result in this case: application onto spic results in srit, application onto srico results in proh, and application onto prico results in gidpith.)

 cyted srit (cyclo-tetra-diminishing)